rAndrade360/go-microservices/README.md

 ## Lessons
  - Lesson 01 - Initiating studies in microservices - Creating first HTTP Server in GO
  - Lesson 02 - Refactoring code - Working with Handlers and Timeout
+ - Lesson 03 - Using REST and JSON